kuzudb/kuzudb.github.io/docs/blog/factorization.md

   <img src="../../img/2-hop-data.png" width="600">
 </p>

-Now consider a 2-hop path query in Cypher:
+Now consider a 2-hop path query in Cypher returning the accID's of source and destinations of money flows Liz's accounts are facilitating:

 ```
 MATCH (a:Account)-[t1:Transfer]->(b:Account)-[t2:Transfer]->(c:Account)
 WHERE b.name = 'Liz'
-RETURN a.name, c.name
+RETURN a.accID, c.accID
 ```

 Here's the SQL version of the query if you modeled your records as relations.
 Same query different syntax:
 ```
-SELECT a.name, c.name
+SELECT a.accID, c.accID
 FROM Account a, Transfer t1, Account b, Transfer t2, Account c
 WHERE b.name = 'Liz' AND
       t1.src = a.accID AND t1.dst = b.accID